lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Composing Reactors.md

     c.y, s.y -> s.x, t.x
 ```

-The only constraint is that the total number of channels on the left match the total number on the right.
+A constraint is that the total number of channels on the left match the total number on the right.
+In addition, some targets require the types of all the ports to be the same.

 A destination port (on the right) can only be connected to a single source port (on the left).
 However, a source port may be connected to multiple destinations, as in the following example: